a-schaefers/grokEmacs/README.md

 On first launch, grokEmacs asks a few questions (projects dir, evil mode, theme, light/dark variant, font, line numbers, etc.) and saves your answers to `~/.config/emacs/grok-opts.el`.
 You can re-run anytime with `C-u M-x grok--ensure-opts`.
 Options are just setqs, so you can edit them by hand too.

-Fancy uses the doom-one theme variants and doom modeline + treemacs.
+Fancy uses the doom-one theme variants, doom modeline, treemacs, and dashboard etc.

 ![fancy](grok-fancy.jpg)